pytorch/captum/docs/algorithms.md

 - [Towards Better Understanding of Gradient-Based Attribution Methods for Deep Neural Networks](https://openreview.net/pdf?id=Sy21R9JAW)

 ### DeepLIFT SHAP
 DeepLIFT SHAP is a method extending DeepLIFT to approximate SHAP values, which are based on Shapley values proposed in cooperative game theory.
-DeepLIFT SHAP takes a distribution of baselines and computes the DeepLIFT attribution with respect to each of these and averages the resulting attributions.
+DeepLIFT SHAP takes a distribution of baselines and computes the DeepLIFT attribution for each input-baseline pair and averages the resulting attributions per input example.

-DeepLIFT's rules for non-linearities serve to linearize non-linear components of the network, and the method approximates SHAP values for the linearized version of the network.
+DeepLIFT's rules for non-linearities serve to linearize non-linear functions of the network, and the method approximates SHAP values for the linearized version of the network.
 The method also assumes that the input features are independent.

 To learn more about DeepLIFT SHAP, visit the following resources:
 - [SHAP paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions)

 ### Saliency
-Saliency is a simple approach for computing input attribution, returning the gradients with respect to input.
-This approach can be understood as taking a first-order Taylor approximation of the network at the input, and the gradients correspond to the coefficients of each feature in the linear representation of the model.
+Saliency is a simple approach for computing input attribution, returning the gradient of the output with respect to the input.
+This approach can be understood as taking a first-order Taylor expansion of the network at the input, and the gradients are simply the coefficients of each feature in the linear representation of the model.
 The absolute value of these coefficients can be taken to represent feature importance.

 To learn more about Saliency, visit the following resources:
 - [Original paper](https://arxiv.org/pdf/1312.6034.pdf)